Visiting Castillo San Felipe del Morro (Puerto Rico): Your Complete Guide

 What is the Best Time to Visit?

-El Morro is open year-round with the exception of New Year’s Day, Thanksgiving Day, and Christmas Day.
-Luckily Puerto Rico also has year-round tropical weather which means mild winters and warm, humid summers.
-Hurricane season runs June-September.
-Unless there is a hurricane, there really isn’t a bad time to visit.
+El Morro is open year-round except New Year’s Day, Thanksgiving Day, and Christmas Day.
+Luckily, Puerto Rico also has year-round tropical weather, which means mild winters and warm, humid summers.
+Hurricane season runs from June to September.
+Unless there is a hurricane, there isn’t a bad time to visit.

 TIP: It is worth noting that if you are visiting during the Summer or a very sunny day, that there is limited coverage in the park.
 You will be mostly exposed to the sun.
 Come prepared with sunscreen, a hat, and sunglasses and stay hydrated with the water sold in the park.